DCS-Skunkworks/Bort/README.md

 ## Installation

-Download and run the setup for the [latest release](https://github.com/charliefoxtwo/Bort/releases/latest) for your operating system (for 99.9% of you, this will be `dcs-bios-reference-tool-x.y.z.Setup.exe`).
+Download and run the setup for the [latest release](https://github.com/charliefoxtwo/Bort/releases/latest) for your operating system (for 99.9% of you, this will be `bort-x.y.z.Setup.exe`).

 ## Usage